numpy/numpy/doc/neps/nep-0056-array-api-main-namespace.rst

 1. Raising errors for consistency/strictness in some places where NumPy now allows more flexible behavior,
 2. Dtypes of returned arrays for some element-wise functions and reductions,
-3. Numerical behavior for few tolerance keywords,
+3. Numerical behavior for a few tolerance keywords,
 4. Functions moved to ``numpy.linalg`` and supporting stacking/batching.

 Raising errors for consistency/strictness includes: